navaehsan/gene_expression_prediction_1/README.md

-# prediction of gene expression
+# Prediction of gene expression
-predicting gene expression using allelic fold change
+This script could be used to predict gene expression using allelic fold change (AFC).
+The method is based on Mohammadi, P., Castel, S. E., Brown, A. A., & Lappalainen, T. (2017).
+Quantifying the regulatory effect size of cis-acting genetic variation using allelic fold change.
+Genome research, 27(11), 1872-1884

 # aFC_Whole_Blood.txt